Advertisement

 Ban tobacco companies or hold them accountable – consumers to the government

-Many vendors of cigarettes and snuff have expressed the opinion that tobacco product producers ought to be held accountable for the rising related to the use of their products.
+Many vendors of cigarettes and snuff have expressed the opinion that tobacco product producers ought to be held accountable for the rising health risks related to the use of their products.

 While absolving retailers of any responsibility, they refrained from demanding a ban on the sale or manufacture of tobacco products in the nation.